 By default Stage Traxx will run with enabled dark mode.
 This mode has a dark screen background with light text and is suited for performances on a dark stage.
 If you perform in a light environment you might want to switch off dark mode.
 The app will then use a light screen background with dark text which improves readability in sun light.

 You can customize the color settings for different parts of the app.
-The tint color is used to highlight certain elements in the user interface.
-The highlight color is used for highlighting the current phrase in time coded lyrics.
-Finally the chord color will be used to render detected chords in the lyrics area and Chord Highlight Color is used for highlighting the current chords in time coded lyrics.
+The Tint Color is used to highlight certain elements in the user interface.
+The Highlight Color is used for highlighting the current phrase in time coded lyrics.
+The Chord Color will be used to render detected chords in the lyrics area and Chord Highlight Color is used for highlighting the current chords in time coded lyrics.

 The clock display in the top left corner of the lyrics view can be used to display the current time when you select the Clock mode.

 When selecting the Timer mode a timer will be displayed.
 The timer will start running, when you start playback of a song.
 It will keep running until 10 minutes after the last song stopped playing.
 This timer is useful when measuring the total time spent in a set.
 You can stop and reset the timer by tapping on the time display.

 In the Queue End mode the approximate end time of the queue will be displayed.
 This is useful if you have a fixed time when you need to finish your current set.